pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/4_adding_new_polls/instructions.md

 }
 ```

-If you scroll up to `line 133`, we're calling `createPoll` from `PollsState` and giving it the newly constructed poll in the sheet.
+If you scroll up to `line 134`, we're calling `createPoll` from `PollsState` and passing the newly constructed poll in the sheet.